CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.1 Treatment of security incidents.md

 #### DER.2.1.A6 Restoring the operating environment after security incidents [Head of IT, IT Operations]

-In order to eliminate the effects of security incidents, the affected components MUST be disconnected from the network and all necessary data backed up to identify the nature and cause of the problem.
+In order to eliminate the effects of security incidents, the affected components MUST be disconnected from the grid and all necessary data backed up to provide information on the nature and cause of the problem that has occurred.
 On all affected components, the operating system and all applications MUST be examined for changes.

 The original data MUST be restored from read-only media.
 All security-relevant configurations and patches MUST be installed.
 When restoring data from backups, you MUST ensure that they were not affected by the security incident.
 Before restarting after an attack, all passwords on the affected components MUST be changed.
 The affected components SHOULD undergo a penetration test before being reused.

 When restoring the secure operating environment, users MUST be included in the application health tests.
 After everything has been restored, the components, including the gateways, MUST be monitored in order to be able to detect attempts to attack again.

-If external service providers are resorted to in order to rectify faults, it is necessary to regulate what information about the security incident is made available to whom.
+If external service providers are used to remedy the malfunction, it is necessary to regulate what information about the security incident is made available to whom.

 ### 3.2 Standard requirements